camcleod99/LaThoughtPad/milestones.md

     - [x] *Posted* - Move to Drafts and Deleted
     - [x] *Deleted* - Move to Posted, Drafts, and allow for Permanant Deletion

-## Other Improvements
+## Version Milestones

 ### Version 1
 - [x] *Post Drafts*: Allow users to save drafts of their posts.
-- [ ] *Tagging/Categories*: Allow users to categorize or tag their posts.
+- [x] *Tagging/Categories*: Allow users to categorize or tag their posts.
 This can help with organization and searchability.
+- [ ] *Notifications* : Notify users when events occur (post published, deleted, etc.).
 - [ ] *Search Functionality*: Allow users to search their own posts using keywords or tags.

 ### Version 2